isomerpages/bca-buildsg/_explore-the-sector/About Built Environment Sector.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/sgbuid_01.png">
 </div>
 <p>Through collective Building Singapore (BuildSG) efforts, the sector seeks
+to realise the liveable and sustainable Singapore of the future.</p>
+<p></p>
-to realise the liveable and sustainable Singapore of the future.
-The sector is set to thrive with several notable new developments like the Cross Island MRT Line, Changi Airport’s Terminal 5, Punggol Digital District, expansion of two integrated resorts and water reclamation plant, amongst others, building in the pipeline.</p>
+<p>The sector is set to thrive with several notable new developments like
+the Cross Island MRT Line, Changi Airport’s Terminal 5, Punggol Digital District, expansion of two integrated resorts and water reclamation plant, amongst others, building in the pipeline.</p>
 <p></p>